k0retux/fuddly/docs/source/tutorial.rst

    In the frame of your data model if you want to instantiate atoms from samples:

-   - Add your samples there: ``<fuddly data folder>/imported_data/<NAME of DM>/``
+   - Add your samples there: ``<fuddly data folder>/imported_data/<NAME of DM>/`` (You can also package them with you module see :ref:`pkg:samples`.)

    - Within the method :meth:`fuddly.framework.data_model.DataModel.build_data_model()`, and once you defined your atoms, call the method :meth:`fuddly.framework.data_model.DataModel.register_atom_for_decoding()`